ntppool/monitor/client/cmd/ntppool-monitor/README.md

 The monitor is supported on Linux and FreeBSD.
 Yum and deb package repositories are available for i386, arm64 and amd64.
 For repository instructions see https://builds.ntppool.dev/repo/

+## Setup

+After the monitor has been provisioned on the management website, download the .json configuration file and place it in `/var/run/ntpmon` on the monitoring system.

+With the configuration in place, enable the monitor for that configuration with the name from the configuarion:

+   sudo systemctl systemctl enable --now ntppool-monitor@[client-name]